JoeyyScott/Gamer-Supplies/README.md

 ## Technologies

 ### Languages
 + [HTML](https://en.wikipedia.org/wiki/HTML) - Used as the main language for structuring the website.
 + [CSS](https://en.wikipedia.org/wiki/CSS) - Used as the main language for styling the website.
 + [JavaScript](https://www.javascript.com/) - Used to import and initialize certain functions for use throughout the project.
 + [Python](https://www.python.org) - Used as the main coding language to generate the site, handle the database and user login system.

 ### Frameworks, libraries and programs
++ [AWS Amazon S3](https://aws.amazon.com/s3/) - Amazon Simple Storage Service (Amazon S3) was used to store media and static files used throughout the project
++ [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - A CSS framework that allows for responsive design, prebuilt styling classes and other utlities/components to be applied throughout the entire site.
++ [Django](https://www.djangoproject.com/) - The project was built using Django's web framework.
++ [FavIcon](https://favicon.io/) - I used this tool to convert an image I made into icon form and provide the code (stated in HTML comments) to link this icon to base.html.
++ [Font Awesome](https://fontawesome.com/) - I used the Font Awesome icon library to provide icons throughout the site, mainly used for buttons.
++ [Google Fonts](https://fonts.google.com/) - I used two fonts from the Google fonts library - "Saira Stencil One" and "Salsa".
++ [Git](https://git-scm.com) - Git is an open source version control system where you can commit and push changes to the associated Github repository.
++ [GitHub](https://github.com/) - GitHub was used to store the project code pushed from GitPod using Git.
++ [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
++ [Heroku](https://dashboard.heroku.com/) - A cloud platform that was used to deploy and run the code pushed to the associated GitHub repository.
++ [jQuery](https://jquery.com/) - I used the jQuery library to provide access to a multitude of functions/methods throughout the site.
++ [Stripe](https://stripe.com/docs) - Stripe was used to integrate an online payment authentication and processing system.

+### Docs
++ [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
++ [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.
++ [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the Gamersaurus logo.
++ [GIMP](https://www.gimp.org) - I used this program to design the logo/favicon image and wireframes.
 + [Placeholder](https://placeholder.com) was used to generate colour boxes to display in the colour scheme section of my README.md file.

 ### Dependencies
++ [django-allauth](https://django-allauth.readthedocs.io/en/latest/overview.html)  - Prebuilt Django applications that handle registration, user authentication, account management as well as support for 3rd party accounts.
++ [Django Countries](https://pypi.org/project/django-countries/) - Provides country choices for use with forms and a prebuilt country field for models.
++ [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Django tool to program reusable layouts out of components used within forms and customize them to suit your needs.
++ [Pillow](https://pillow.readthedocs.io/en/stable/) - Imaging library for python.
++ [Stripe](https://stripe.com/docs) - Stripe’s API library for Python.

 #### [Back to top](#contents)